tgenaitay/non-tech-reading-list/README.md

 * [Coding Horror](http://blog.codinghorror.com)
 * [Scotch.io](http://scotch.io)

+❤

 **Le Wagon**

-Our mission is to bring technical skills to creative entrepreneurs.
+>Our mission is to bring technical skills to creative entrepreneurs.
 Learn API, Github, front-end development, and much more with us!
 [Join a workshop.
 Enroll in the bootcamp](https://www.lewagon.com/shanghai).
 Change your life.